Prony's method

 Prony analysis (Prony's method) was developed by Gaspard Riche de Prony in 1795.
 However, practical use of the method awaited the digital computer.
 Similar to the Fourier transform, Prony's method extracts valuable information from a uniformly sampled signal and builds a series of damped complex exponentials or damped sinusoids.
-This allows for the estimation of frequency, amplitude, phase and damping components of a signal.
+This allows the estimation of frequency, amplitude, phase and damping components of a signal.